willyjamy/willyjamy.github.io/README.md

 4/30/24-5/2/24, i am going to then create a draft of the new chatbot joke so I can figure out if there are any other bugs and how to fix them

+5/3/24, i am going to create a second draft of this, making sure that every one of my code